A queer accident happened about four years ago in 2008.

 Consequently, the study of ‘self’, the imaginary center of ‘personality’, moved from philosophy to science – more specifically to neuroscience.

 What were the exact changes in the brain that so vastly changed the personality of Mr. Gage?
-The answer continued to elude scientists.
+The answer continues to elude scientists.
 The problem has been a challenge for research.

 It was clear that the left eye ball was thrown out of the socket and much of his left frontal lobe had been destroyed.
 “The exact location and the degree of damage to Gage’s cerebral cortex” remained to be a matter of dispute.
 For the first itme now researchers have been able to find using modern imaging techniues, “that while approximately 4 percent of the cerebral cortex was intersected by the rod’s passage, more than 10 percent of Gage’s total white matter was damaged.
 The passage of the tamping iron caused widespread damage to the white matter connections throughout Gage’s brain, which likely was a major contributor to the behavioral changes he experienced” (See a Report here).